background leftbackground right

 Yang Mun is not an anomaly.
 He is a blueprint.
 The same system that built this account works for any creator or brand seeking a consistent, recognisable AI-powered video presence.

 The principles carry over directly.
 Start with a clearly defined audience and a clear message.
 Use HeyGen’s avatar and voice tools to create a character people recognise and trust.
 Write simple scripts.
 Batch your production.
 Publish every day.
-Let the technology handle the production load so you can focus on the creative decisions that truly matter: what to say, how to say it, and why your audience needs to hear it.
+Let the technology handle the production workload so you can focus on the creative decisions that truly matter: what to say, how to say it, and why your audience needs to hear it.

 Shalev now teaches this exact system.“The same system used to build and scale Yang Mun is now taught in a dedicated course for creators and brands who are building AI-powered characters.”
 It covers everything from character creation and scripting to production workflows and publishing strategy.